CAPE CARES

 When traveling to Honduras, most volunteers choose to take an anti-malarial drug.
 We recommend chloroquine for malaria prophylaxis, but check with your physician to see if he/she has other recommendations.

-In Los Encinitos, there are two dormitories - a men's and a women's, both equipped with a primitive shower and toilet, and single cots.
-Bedding and towels are provided.
 In San Marcos, there are two dormitories - a men's and a women's.
 Bedding is stored on site and consists of canvas cots, sheets and blankets and pillows.
 Some air mattresses may be available.
 There are showers (water availability varies, however) and toilets separated for Cape CARES personnel and all others.
-You can find more information about each site on the Our Sites page.

 The food is great in Honduras.
 It will be prepared just for us each day in a safe manner so that we do not have to worry about illness.
 It is homemade and basic, like chicken and rice, or fried chicken, or rice and beans, with assorted local vegetables and fruits.
 If you are a vegetarian, please indicate that in the appropriate field on our application.
 A good rule of thumb is to avoid eating uncooked food, with the exception of fruit.